phildini/epithet/docs/usage.rst

 These docs are a little lacking at the moment, and we'd love to see them improved!

+You can use the epithet commands without a key, but you might quickly run into rate limiting issues.
+Get a personal token from Github_ and pass it into the ``--key`` option to solve this.

 To use Epithet in a project::

     $ epithet